 Lightly pickled green beans.
 I use this recipe.

 I swapped out the bread and butter pickles for some mini gherkins.

-Keeping the traditional halved radishes but leave a little bit of green on the top to add interest. (if you can find purple, black or yellow radish then how amazing would they look!!!)
+Keeping the traditional halved radishes but leave a little bit of green on the top to add interest. (if you can find purple, black or yellow or watermelon radish then how amazing would they look!!!)

 Oh and don't forget some little wooden skewers or forks!
 No one wants pickle smelling fingers at a party! 😉

 I like to pop the forks in some small shot glasses and put them directly on the tray.
 That way guests can easily see them and you are all ready to serve when the tray comes to the table/sideboard.

 Serve some chilled sparkling wine and let the festivities begin!

 What to put on a Relish Tray